 With the influx of internal migration being at sky-high rates, what's driving Cairene millennials to leave it all behind?

 It's arguably quite a normal feeling to want to flee Cairo.
-The urge to leave one of the world's biggest and most stressful cities doesn't really inspire a massive shock.
+The urge to leave one of the world's biggest and most stressful cities doesn't really inspire massive shock.
 But when some, typically Cairene millennials, make up their minds to ditch the city for a seemingly utopian life, a stone-throw away from the Sinai's Red Sea waters, this tends to inspire plenty of eye-rolling.
-After all, living in the capital of a highly-centralised country comes with endless perks; ones which has kept the influx of internal migration at sky-high rates for decades.
+After all, living in the capital of a highly-centralised country comes with endless perks; ones which have kept the influx of internal migration at sky-high rates for decades.
 Here, you can get a mostly mediocre education, get treated at a relatively good hospital, and eventually fulfill your fate of becoming an underpaid, overworked member of society.
 The Dream.
 But how does one conclude it's time to leave it all behind?

 "People often leave Cairo following a traumatic event in their lives, but it's never a conscious decision," explains 31 year old photographer Amr.
 Four years ago, Amr broke off his engagement only one day before tying the knot, which ushered in the worst time of his life.
 A two-week break from the world is what he was seeking as he made his way to Ras Shitan, a beach camp on the shores of Nuweiba.
 Before he knew it, a year had gone by.
 "My time in Sinai made me realise how toxic and stressful Cairo really is.
 Our disconnect from nature is bound to leave us in the dire state we're in.
 From the moment you open your eyes until you crawl back under the sheets at night, you 're constantly dealing with stresses and hardships that we have grown accustomed to and view as just everyday life."